panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 </html>
 ```

+On how many elements a click event gets triggered?
+Without a doubt, the button itself receives a click event.
+But also... all button's ancestors and even the `document` and `window` objects.

-the click event propagates in 3 phases:
+A click event propagates in 3 phases:

 1. *Capture phase* &mdash; Starting from `window`, `document` and the root element, the event dives down through ancestors of the target element
 2. *Target phase* &mdash; The event gets triggered on the element on which the user made a click